MethodAtlas

 American Economic ReviewDOI: 10.1257/aer.20181047

-This paper provided the first rigorous econometric framework for shift-share instruments, showing that the Bartik instrument can be decomposed into a weighted sum of individual share-based instruments.
-They clarified that identification requires exogeneity of the initial shares, not the shocks.
+Goldsmith-Pinkham, Sorkin, and Swift provide a rigorous econometric framework for shift-share instruments, showing that the Bartik instrument can be decomposed into a weighted sum of individual share-based instruments.
+They clarify that identification requires exogeneity of the initial shares, not the shocks.

 Autor, D. H., Dorn, D., & Hanson, G. H. (2013).
 The China Syndrome: Local Labor Market Effects of Import Competition in the United States.